ZcashFoundation/zebra/book/src/dev/rfcs/xxxx-block-subsidy.md

 Only functions specific to calculation of founders reward.

 - `founders_reward(Height, Network) -> Result<Amount<NonNegative>, Error>` - Founders reward portion for this block or 0.
-- `founders_reward_address(Height, Network) -> Result<String, Error>` - Address of the receiver founder at this block, address is a `String` because it can be a transparent or sapling address(After Heartwood/ZIP-213).
+- `founders_reward_address(Height, Network) -> Result<zebra_chain::transparent:Address::PayToScriptHash, Error>` - Address of the receiver founder at this block.
+All specified founders reward addresses are transparent `PayToScriptHash` addresses.
+(Even after the shielded coinbase changes in ZIP-213, introduced in Heartwood.)

 ## Funding streams